gabyx/ki-kist/README.md

-The project `ki-kist` (_/kiː ˈkɪst/_[^1]) is an unfinished proof-of-concept and learning material to conceptualize a secure storage client/server architecture to store asymmetric encryption key pairs (public and private keys) which the following task:
+The project `ki-kist` (_/kiː ˈkɪst/_[^1]) is an unfinished proof-of-concept and learning material to conceptualize a secure storage client/server architecture to store asymmetric encryption key pairs (public and private keys) written in Rust with the following task in mind.

 Provide the architecture and logic for a server and a client with the following
 features: